Chart Color Schemes

 Infrastructure

-North Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+North Beach has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified three projects likely impacting the area: Sorrento Beach Estate Stage 3 Release, Star Swamp Bushland Reserve Conservation Upgrades, Karrinyup Bus Depot Transformation, and West Village.
-The following details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified three projects expected to impact the region: Sorrento Beach Estate - Stage 3 Release, Star Swamp Bushland Reserve Conservation Upgrades, Karrinyup Bus Depot Transformation, and West Village.
+The following details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.